-Switch ID Components Powered Switch Type BILGE Bilge pump (wired directly to battery) 2-Position on/off or 3-Position on/auto/off BLOWER Engine compartment blower 2-Position DOCKING LTS Docking lights 2-Position HORN Horn Spring-loaded (toggles off when released) NAV/ANC Navigation lights or anchor lights 3-Position LIGHTS Interior and exterior lights 2-Position ACC (number varies by model) Accessories (varies with boat equipment) 2-Position MASTER POWER Activates power to all components except bilge pump (wired directly to battery) 2-Position
+Switch ID Components Powered Switch Type BILGE Bilge pump (wired directly to battery) 2-Position on/off or 3-Position on/auto/off BLOWER Engine compartment blower 2-Position DOCKING LTS Docking lights 2-Position FUEL GAUGE Fuel gauge for PORT or STBD tank depending on switch position 2-Position HORN Horn Spring-loaded (toggles off when released) NAV/ANC Navigation Lights or Anchor Lights 3-Position PANEL LTS Lights on helm driver shroud 2-Position ACC (number varies by model) Accessories (varies with boat equipment) 2-Position MASTER POWER Activates power to all components except bilge pump (wired directly to battery) 2-Position

-Note: Circuit breakers protect electrical devices from damage caused by power surges.
+Note: All switches have a pushbutton reset breaker next to, below, or above the switch.
+The breaker protects electrical devices from damage by power surges.
 If you reset a breaker and it immediately trips again, do not attempt to reset it a second time.
-Retripping indicates an electrical problem that needs dealer attention
+Retripping indicates an electrical problem that needs dealer attention.

-IMPORTANT: Some boat components, such as the stereo (if provided), are still powered even though the ignition switch is off.
+IMPORTANT: Some boat components, such as the stereo or refrigerator (if provided), are still powered even though the ignition switch is off.
 To prevent discharging of the battery, turn off power to all components when they are not being used.
 It is a good idea to turn all switches off if you are leaving your boat for an extended period of time.